 Method of delivery

-Plumbing and Domestic Heating Technician apprentices attend College on a weekly day release and work for their employer the rest of the time.
-They will work towards the Level 3 NVQ in Plumbing and Heating which they must achieve before they can go forward to the End Point Assessment (EPA).
+Plumbing and Domestic Heating Technician apprentices attend College on a weekly day-release basis and work for their employer for the rest of the time.

 How will I be assessed?